lukma99/gitops-test-env/docs/05_preview-environments.md

 ### Destroying preview environment
 * When you merge the PR or reject and close it, the preview environment is destroyed
+* Delete the old branch for cleanup on the PR